 Future Worship

-Chair Orth read an email from Mike King and the Worship Team after their meeting on September 27, 2020 about the process for planning what in-person worship might look like in the future.
+Chair Orth read an email from Mike King and the Worship Team after their meeting on September 27, 2020, about the process for planning what in-person worship might look like in the future.
 Chair Orth then read his response back to King.
 Jacobson asked if the Worship Team looking at a future return to in-person worship had representation from youth, college students, and music.
 Pastor Lautzenhiser Bellon said that she was at the meeting Mike King referenced and said that they were looking for suggestions of people to include in these discussions.
 Hoyer said that as the future worship team had questions, they could also go to representatives of those groups to get feedback or ideas.
 Hoyer said that what he heard from the letter was that the group was focused on going to one worship service with an online component.
 He said that he has also heard a lot of conversations recently about creating more opportunities for smaller worship groups too.

 Jacobson asked if we design a worship service for people who are active in the church, will we miss an opportunity to invite others who are not attending to join us in worship?
 Allen asked if we have any leads of new people that attended the digital worship or small groups.
 Drake said that she does know of a few people who went to other churches, but it was hard to get a feel for new people who were attending digital worship.
 Allen said that there were a few people from her book group that she did not recognize from the church.